jasonjay86/CS6263FaithfulCOT/README.md

 With this method, the model is forced to be faithful to the reasoning chain because the Python interpreter will literally follow the steps word for word.
 However, it is important to note that the reasoning chain itself can still be wrong.
 It can be *quite* wrong, in fact.

-That said, the researchers produced excellent result across the board when applying this method.
+That said, the researchers produced excellent results across the board when applying this method.
 They found that using this method with OpenAI's models made them more accurate than standard prompting or other forms of Chain of Thought prompting.
  ![Picture3](https://github.com/jasonjay86/CS6263FaithfulCOT/assets/65077765/7c3abe86-f6e9-4397-b732-d66dec0d6b22)